Burhanverse/my-linux-setup/Mount_NTFS.md

 - `auto`: Mount automatically at boot.
 - `uid`: Your user ID.
 - `gid`: Your group ID.
 You can find your uid and gid by running `id <username>`.
+- `umask`: Set the permission for the drive.
 - `nodev`: Do not interpret character or block special devices on the file system.
 - `nofail`: Do not fail the boot process if the file system cannot be mounted.
 - `x-gvfs-show`: Make the partition visible in GNOME-based file managers.